 Harry Potter and the Prisoner of Azkaban is the third Harry Potter book.
 Published July 8, 1999, this was the last book published at separate times in the US and UK and the last "quiet" release of a Harry Potter book.
 Often considered the point at which the series Grew the Beard.Sirius Black has escaped from Azkaban, the wizarding prison.
-In response, the Ministry of Magic sends Dementors, a race of dreadful creatures which either wear or are made of Black Cloaks, to guard Hogwarts and their Emotion Eating powers seem to affect Harry especially.
+In response, the Ministry of Magic sends Dementors, a Black Cloaked race of dreadful creatures who guard Azkaban, to guard Hogwarts and their Emotion Eating powers seem to affect Harry especially.
 Remus Lupin, meanwhile, makes his first appearance, taking on the dreaded Defense Against the Dark Arts post.The book's popularity may be partially due to the introductions of Sirius and Lupin, considered by some fans to be two of the coolest characters in the series.
 It also marks the point where the books started to become more serialized with each ending setting up the next one.
 It also has, quite possibly, the most complicated plot of the entire series, drawing in characters and events from all over the place; the Prisoner of Azkaban is obviously important, but the way he is important zig-zags several times over the course of the novel, and the same thing happens to a bunch of other characters.
 The end result is that, by the end of the novel, the story's landscape has irrevocably changed... and readers know that things are going to get really interesting from now on.Followed by Harry's fourth year at Hogwarts, in Harry Potter and the Goblet of Fire

 I solemnly swear that these tropes are up to no good: